praanzzzz/calculator-flutter/README.md

 # calculator-flutter
-simple arithmetic calculator in flutter
+simple arithmetic calculator in flutter using math expression package